-Completion of the Professional Education Sequence: Introduction to Secondary Education SED 202 SED 203 Participation in Secondary Teaching I 303 SED Experience in Secondary Teaching II 304 Psychology in Secondary Teaching SED SED 311 Secondary Reading Techniques SED 404 Seminar in Secondary Education & Hum Relations SED 407 Psychology & Education of the Exceptional Student SED 409 Student Teaching III Subtotal ogy
+Compl etion of t he Profess sional Education Sequence: SED 202 Introduction to Secondary Education 2 SED 203 Participation in Secondary Teaching I 1 SED 303 Experience in Secondary Teaching II 3 SED 304 Psychology in Secondary Teaching 4 SED 311 Secondary Reading Techniques 2 SED 404 Secondary Reading Techniques Seminar in Secondary Education & Hum Relations 3 SED 407 Psychology & Education of the Exceptional Student 2 SED 409 Student Teaching III 9 TOTAL EDUCATION 26 TOTAL FOR THE MAJOR 103

-Students completing this program will qualify for Missouri Teaching Certification in Biology and Chemistry.
+Students completing this program will qualify for Missouri Teaching Certification in Biology, Chemistry and Physics.

-ASSOCIATE OF APPLIED SCIENCE DEGREE Physical Therapist Assistant
+ASSOCIATE OF APPLIED SCIENCE DEGREE

+Physical Therapist Assistant

-The physical therapist assistant (PTA) is a technical health worker who carries out patient rehabilitation functions under the direction of a physical therapist.
-PTA's work in a variety of settings with neurologic and orthopedic dysfunctions, pediatric and geriatric rehabilitation, wounds and burns, school systems, sports injuries and more.
-Students will learn measurement and rehabilitation techniques and will have extended opportunity to apply them in affiliated clinical settings.
-The Physical Therapist Assistant Program at Missouri Western State College will provide the education necessary for the graduates to sit for required state licensure exams and to function competently in the clinical setting.
-The program is completed after four semesters and two summer sessions.
-Upon graduation, the student will receive the Associate of Applied Science Degree.
+The physical therapist assistant carries out patient rehabilitation under the supervision of a physical therapist.
+PTAs work with neurologic and orthopedic dysfunctions, pediatric and geriatric rehabilitation, wounds and burns, sports injuries, and more.

+The PTA program includes didactic and laboratory preparation, extended opportunity to practice and apply learned skills in affiliated clinical settings, and education necessary for graduates to sit for required state licensing examinations and to function competently as entry-level practitioners.

+Four semesters and two summer sessions comprise the program.
+Upon graduation, students receive the Associate of Applied Science degree.
+PTA students are encouraged to consider the advantages of obtaining a bachelor's degree from Missouri Western.

-The program is given guidance by the advisory committee, made up of practicing physical therapists and physical therapist assistants, physicians, educators, students and community representatives who represent curriculum expertise and a community focus.
-Admission to the program is limited.
-Each applicant must apply independently to Missouri Western State College and to the PTA Program in the Biology Department.
-Admission to the college does not guarantee admission to the PTA Program.
-Selection is competitive and based on the applicant's grades, ACT score, high school core classes completed, or equivalent, letters of recommendation, personal essays, and observation of physical therapy in practice.
-Specific admission and retention requirements for the PTA Program are available in the Biology Office.
-On e class, starting in the Fall Semester, is admitted each year.
-Applications are available from the Biology Department in October.
-Applicants will be notified by mail of their selection status.
-To receive an application packet, please contact the Missouri Western State College Biology Department (816) 271-4379.
+Admission to the program is limited and must be made independently to the college and to the PTA program.
+Admission to the college does not guarantee admission to the program.
+Selection is competitive and is based on applicants' grades, ACT (SAT) scores, completion of the Missouri high school core program or equivalent, science and math preparation, letters of recommendation, personal essays, and observation of physical therapy in practice.

-As in many areas of medical care, the need is substantial and the scope of practice is expanding.
-Opportunities for post-graduate training and career advancement are becoming widely available.
+One class is admitted each year in the fall semester.
+Applications are available from the Biology Department, with the application period starting in October and ending in

+March.

-Specific requirements are as follows for the Associate of Applied Science Degree with a major in Physical Therapist Assistant:
+Specific requirements for the Associate of Applied Science Degree with a major in Physical Therapist Assistant are listed below.
+A minimum grade of C in each of these courses is required for graduation from the Physical Therapist Assistant program.